-Professional Experience: Manager with senior, executive, and chief executive experience in government.
-International management consulting experience specializing in process, leadership, strategic, and organization development in NGOS, government, and select for-profit firms.
+Professional Experience: Manager with over years of senior, executive, and chief executive experience in government.
+International management consulting experience specializing in process, leadership, strategic, and organization development for NGOS government, and select for-profit firms.

 Introduction:

 Welcome to Leadership Development!